hlissner/dotfiles/README.md

    # If you get 'unrecognized option: --impure', replace '--impure' with
    # `--option pure-eval no`.

+   # Then move the dotfiles to the mounted drive!
+   mv /etc/dotfiles /mnt/etc/dotfiles
    ```

 6. Then reboot and you're good to go!